StudentJosephOrman/GreenTeamBookStoreInventory/README.md

 7: You will now want to install from the Requirements.txt file in the project, by running the command: pip install -r .\requirements.txt

+8: Now, you can run the program by running the command: python GreenTeamProject\manage.py runserver

-8: Now that you have the neccesary requirements, navigate to the GreenTeamProject folder (cd G*), and run the following command: python manage.py runserver
+8.1: Alternatively, you can change directory through the command prompt (by doing cd G*), and run the following command: python manage.py runserver

 9: Your device should now be hosting a local version of the website, hosted at 127.0.0.1:8000.